Is your CRM ‘shelfware’?May 8, 2019 by Helen Wilcox in Latest News, Uncategorised

 2.Use your star players to ensure viral adoption

 Research by Widmier et al in 2003, published in the Marketing management journal, discovered the importance of using champions within the sales-force to drive adoption.
 Respected peers make for much stronger influencers than distant managers in HQ.
 Involving key sales people in the planning and implementation of CRM pays dividends.
 Why not ask these people to deliver training to their peers?
-Train them to be superusers so they can field questions about CRM from their peers.
+Train people to be superusers so they can field questions about Customer Relationship Managment projects from their peers.

 3. Make your CRM work hard for each stakeholder group